runk/node-maxmind/README.md

 - default: 18,000 lookups / second
 - `indexCache`: 80,000 lookups / second
-- `memodyCache`: 130,000 lookups / second
+- `memoryCache`: 130,000 lookups / second

 ## Tests

-If you want ot run tests you will need `mocha` installed, then just run it:
+If you want to run tests you will need `mocha` installed, then just run it:

     $ mocha